Best Places to See the Sunset in Hoi An

 Gaze out over the mysterious inlets of Cam Nam.
 On the opposite side, watch the boats of Duy Hai (a nearby fishing village) glide back home, the peaks of the Cham Islands rising beyond.
 Allow time to stand still, even as traffic whizzes behind you, nothing but peace in front of you.

 The top of the bridge is a favourite for locals to stop their motorbikes, take a break and enjoy a cigarette before heading home for the evening.
 A big smile and a few words of Vietnamese will go a long way.
 So you too may have a willing subject for those sunset snaps!

 2. Rice Fields Near Tra Que Vegetable Village

 Now, there are plenty of places to enjoy sunset around the rice fields in Hoi An.
 And one of the greatest joys of cycling around at this cooler time of the evening can be to find that hidden place, that special moment.

-I can’t pinpoint where exactly you’ll find a photogenic fishermen, or a particularly well-placed water-buffalo (staged ones aside).
+I can’t pinpoint where exactly you’ll find a photogenic fisherman, or a particularly well-placed water-buffalo (staged ones aside).
 But I can tell you that one of the prettiest setups I’ve found was near my old house, between the rice fields to the right of Hai Ba Trung and the Tra Que Vegetable Village.